PETA Funds Non-Animal Methods

 —Dr. Gilman Veith, Chairman of the Board, International QSAR Foundation

-PETA has a long history of working closely with government agencies, industries, and educational institutions to push for humane, effective non-animal tests.
-In the last decade, PETA’s efforts have expanded to include the direct funding of the development and validation of modern non-animal tests.
-Validation is the process by which the reliability and relevance of a test method is established and is a requirement before adoption of a test method by national and international regulatory agencies (even though no such scientific validation is required for animal tests).
+PETA has a long history of working closely with government agencies, industry, and educational institutions to push for humane, effective non-animal tests.
+PETA’s efforts to promote non-animal tests include directly funding the development and validation of these tests.
+Validation is the process by which the reliability and relevance of a test method is established, and it is required before national and international regulatory agencies will adopt a test method (even though no such scientific validation was required for many currently accepted animal tests).

-Validation of this testing method is particularly timely in light of the upcoming ban on sales of cosmetics in Europe that have been tested on animals.
-As of 2013, cosmetics that have been tested on animals will no longer be able to be marketed in the European Union, putting pressure on cosmetics companies to replace the use of animals in testing if they want to sell their products in the E.U.
+Validation of this testing method is particularly timely in light of the bans on animal testing for cosmetics in the European Union, Israel, and India—all of which have also banned the marketing of animal-tested cosmetics, putting pressure on cosmetics companies to replace the use of animals in testing if they want to sell their products in these huge markets.

-PETA U.K. also provided funds to support the validation of a non-animal skin irritation method that was subsequently accepted by the Organisation for Economic Co-operation and Development (OECD) and that can replace the use of rabbits in skin testing worldwide.
+PETA U.K. also provided funds to support the validation of a non-animal skin irritation method that was subsequently accepted by the Organisation for Economic Co-operation and Development (OECD) and can replace the use of rabbits in dermal testing worldwide.

-Through the McGrath Family Foundation of San Diego, which supports PETA’s efforts to replace animals in laboratories with modern alternatives, PETA awarded a $62,000 grant to the International QSAR Foundation (IQF) to develop computer models to test the cancer-causing potential of chemicals and drugs in their development stages.
-Currently, every time that a drug or a chemical is tested on animals to see if it causes cancer, as many as 400 animals are force-fed that drug or chemical for one to two years and then killed.
-Besides using no animals whatsoever, the new test will also be more precise than the animal-based tests.
+Through the McGrath Family Foundation of San Diego, which supports PETA’s efforts to replace animals in laboratories with modern alternatives, PETA awarded a $62,000 grant to the International QSAR Foundation (IQF) which is an ad hoc collaboration of scientists committed to the goal of developing QSAR (quantitative structure-activity relationship) methods for long-term adverse outcomes such as reproductive impairment, developmental toxicity, and carcinogenicity, to develop computer models to test the cancer-causing potential of chemicals and drugs in their developmental stages.
+Currently, every time a drug or a chemical is tested on animals to see if it causes cancer, as many as 400 animals are force-fed that drug or chemical for one to two years and then killed.
+Besides using no animals whatsoever, the computer models can be more precise than the animal-based tests.